uccser/cs-unplugged/csunplugged/topics/content/en/glossary/compression.md

 # Compression

-Compression is the process of making something something smaller.
+Compression is the process of trying to make something smaller.
-Data compression is a core topic of Computer Science, and is the process of decreasing the number of bits we use to represent a piece of information (e.g. decrease the size of a file) using a compression algorithm.
+On computers, data compression is about using a compression algorithm to reduce the size of files, so that they take up less space and can be transmitted faster.
+This is generally done by trying to find repeated or predictable patterns in a file and replacing them with short codes that convey they same information.